lamacho/Game/README.md

 This project is still undone.
 Im working on it and here is much to do.

 First tests results:
-* much fun in play with friends
+* much fun when playing with friends
 * Bugs with mobs placed near doors (to get know why and resolve!)
 * To short gameplay (match ends mostly after about 30 seconds) solution - corrections in HP value and in ATAK value